splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

    Linux <automatic-discovery/discovery-linux>
    Windows <automatic-discovery/discovery-windows>

-Use automatic discovery and configuration (formerly Zero Configuration Automatic Instrumentation) with the Splunk Distribution of OpenTelemetry Collector to collect metrics and traces automatically.
+Use automatic discovery and automatic instrumentation with the Splunk Distribution of the OpenTelemetry Collector to automatically collect metrics and traces.

-Automatic discovery and configuration helps you quickly get started with Splunk Application Performance Monitoring (APM) and Splunk Infrastructure Monitoring.
+Automatic discovery detects and collects signal data from third-party services, such as databases and web servers, whereas automatic instrumentation collects signal data from application language runtimes.
+Automatic discovery and automatic instrumentation together help you quickly get started with Splunk Application Performance Monitoring (APM) and Splunk Infrastructure Monitoring.
+To learn about automatic instrumentation, see :ref:`get-started-application`.

-The following diagram shows the process of using automatic discovery and configuration to find data sources:
+The following diagram shows the process of using automatic discovery and automatic instrumentation to find data sources:

 .. mermaid::